 When you hit the wall, your body switches to conservation mode.
 It’s hard to get out of this mode because even if you’re taking energy gels, they still take about 20 minutes to digest.
 And by that time, you’ve burned through most of the fuel and it’s time to take another one to keep going!

-How do you prevent hitting the wall in a marathon?
+How do you avoid hitting the wall in a marathon?

 There are ways to avoid hitting the wall in the marathon.
 These ways are tied to proper pacing, fueling, and training.